xipki/xipki/README.md

 Only if you want to use the development version, build it from source code as follows.

-- Get a copy of project code
+- Get a copy of project code, e.g.
   ```sh
   git clone https://github.com/xipki/xipki
   ```